anvidev/docker-coolify-ci-cd/readme.md

 ## Add new project to Coolify

 Finally, set up your project on Coolify.
-Follow Coolify’s interface to connect the repository and configure the pipeline.
+Follow Coolify’s interface to connect the repository.
 Once done, Coolify will now be able to deploy the application.

-To get automatic deplyments on new commits, see the [documentation](https://coolify.io/docs/knowledge-base/git/github/integration/) for integrations.

-## Build and push image with Github Actions
+## Build, push image and deploy with Github Actions

 To automate the build and push process, you can use GitHub Actions.

  1. Create a Docker Hub Access Token: Go to Docker Hub and generate a personal access token.
- 2. Add the Token as a GitHub Secret: In your GitHub repository settings, add the token as a secret named DOCKER_HUB_TOKEN.
+ 2. Add the Token as a GitHub repository secret and name it `DOCKER_HUB_TOKEN`.
+ 3. Create a Coolify API key: Go to Keys & Tokens > API Tokens.
+ 4. Add the API key as a GitHub repository secret and name it `COOLIFY_TOKEN`.
+ 5. Get the webhook endpoint from Coolify: Your resource > Webhook menu > Deploy Webhook and add it as a GitHub repository secret as `COOLIFY_WEBHOOK`.
  3. Create the GitHub Actions Workflow: Add a new yaml file under .github/workflows with the following content:

 ```yml